Hatfield Alimony and Spousal Support Lawyers

 Family Lawyers Represent Clients in Alimony and Spousal Support Matters Throughout Pennsylvania

 Although divorce can be a time filled with heavily charged emotions for most couples who have decided to end a marriage, every divorce also involves sorting out the practical—and often difficult—financial matters surrounding dividing a single household into two.
 Marriage is a financial partnership as much as anything else, and, in Hatfield, when a disparity exists between the relative financial positions of the two spouses separately, the spouse who is better off financially will almost always be required to provide ongoing financial support to his or her former spouse for a period of time after the divorce is final.

 Pennsylvania alimony and spousal support rules are complex, and determining the level of alimony available may require detailed financial analysis at a time when your emotions are already heightened.
 At Rubin, Glickman, Steinberg & Gifford P.C., our experienced lawyers are here to help protect your interests and advocate on your behalf throughout the entire process of divorce and alimony calculation.
-Although some of the factors that are relevant in determining alimony and spousal support requirements are fairly formulaic, others are highly subjective and leave much room for our experienced family lawyers to advocate for a final alimony order that more fairly reflects your financial needs.
+Although some of the factors that are relevant in determining alimony and spousal support requirements are fairly formulaic, others are highly subjective and leave much room for our experienced family lawyers in Hatfield to advocate for a final alimony order that more fairly reflects your financial needs.

 Determining the Level of Alimony Available Under PA Laws

 Calculating the exact amount of alimony that one spouse will be required to pay is a highly fact-intensive undertaking that leaves much room for negotiation.
 Under Pennsylvania law, there are multiple relevant factors that the family court will consider when determining alimony payments, including: